-However, with a better boat, one can easily escape the hordes of paddling primates.
+However, with a canoe or kayak, one can easily escape the hordes of noisy primates.

 The jeweled waters of the space coast are one of the few areas where a person can easily escape the crowds of our modern world.
 Quiet adventure awaits only a blade and smooth boat!

 Launch Pad 39B and Banana Creek in the background.

 Never forget you are guest in a wildlife sanctuary!

 For the video versions of information, please check out my YouTube Channel (Turkeys, Flintknapping, dive stories etc.)